Guns Akimbo: Release

 The film had its world premiere at the Toronto International Film Festival on 9 September 2019.
 It also screened at Fantastic Fest on 19 September 2019.
-Shortly afterwards, Saban Films acquired US distribution rights to the film.
-It was released in Australia and the United States on 28 February 2020.
-The film was released in New Zealand on 5 March 2020.
+Two months later, Saban Films acquired North American rights to the film.
+It was released in the United States on 28 February 2020 followed by New Zealand on 5 March and Germany on 25 June.

+Home media

-The film was released onto home video by Madman on DVD, Blu-ray and Digital on 27 May in Australia, followed by an 11 June release in New Zealand.
+The film was released onto home video on DVD, Blu-ray and Digital in the United States on 28 April 2020 by Lionsgate Home Entertainment, followed by New Zealand on 11 June by Madman and Germany on 4 December by Leonine.

 Controversy

-A week prior to the film’s release, director Jason Lei Howden drew criticism for a series of tweets targeted at online film critics, accusing them of online bullying and "attempted murder" of another critic.
+A week prior to the film's release, director Jason Lei Howden drew criticism for a series of tweets targeted at online film critics, accusing them of online bullying and "attempted murder" of another critic.

-Despite speculation that the film's release would be delayed, distributor Saban later released a statement confirming that the film would be released as planned, adding, "While we do not condone, agree or share Mr. Howden's online behaviour, which is upsetting and disturbing, we are supportive of the film and all the hard work and dedication that has gone into making Guns Akimbo."
+Despite speculation that the film's release would be delayed, Saban Films released later a statement confirming that the film would be released on 28 February 2020, adding: "While we do not condone, agree or share Mr. Howden's online behaviour, which is upsetting and disturbing, we are supportive of the film and all the hard work and dedication that has gone into making Guns Akimbo."